devrimfidan/PostgreSQL-for-Everybody-Specialization/README.md

 - Work with real-world datasets.
 - Apply database design principles to solve practical problems.

-## Prerequisites

-No prior experience with SQL or databases is required.
-A basic understanding of computers and file management is helpful.

-## Software

-The PostgreSQL database management system will be used.
-Instructions for installation and setup are provided in Module 1.

 ---

 # Module 1: Introduction to SQL

-This module introduces the fundamentals of SQL, covering basic syntax, creating tables, and inserting data.
+In this module, I dive into SQL fundamentals, learning the basic syntax, creating tables, and inserting data.

 ### Topics Covered